RealFaviconGenerator/gulp-real-favicon/README.md

 This project has mocha tests.
 If you contribute, make sure the existing tests still run and add your own ones!

 ## Release History

+### 0.2.1

+- Documentation update: link to the dedicated Gulp page.

 ### 0.2.0